-CONSENT TO THE NATIONAL GENOMIC RESEARCH LIBRARY OPTIONAL: Please put your initials in ONE box only
+CONSENT TO THE NATIONAL GENOMIC RESEARCH LIBRARY OPTIONAL

-This section gives you the choice to join the National Genomic Research Library
+This section gives you the choice to opt in to the National Genomic Research Library

 10. I understand that my data will be held by the National Genomic Research Library and I give my permission for researchers to access my data for approved research.
 I understand I can withdraw from the National Genomic Research Library at any time.
 I agree for my data to be held by the National Genomic Research Library.
 Please initial the box.